minh84/udacity_carnd/CarND-P4-Advanced-Lane-Lines/writeup.md

 ![alt text][step6_test_pipeline]

-The pipeline works reasonably well on all test images.
+The pipeline works reasonably well on all test images (we also saved output images into `output_images`).
 Now let's try it with `project_video.mp4`.

 ---